 For example, you may have been recommended to hold your personal residence in a revocable trust.

-- With the revocable trust, the Grantor (owner of the home) creates the trust.
+- With the revocable trust, the Grantor/Settlor creates the trust and transfers the home into the trust.

 - The Beneficiary will receive the trust property

 Therefore, the three (3) main components to a basic, revocable grantor trust.